JulianLeonBaroi/HBD-to-Lisha/README.md

 # HBD to Lisha
 <p>
   <h2> About </h2>
-  I created this program in 2023 to give this to my elder sister as her birthday gift.
+  I created this program in 2023 to give this to my elder sister as her birthday gift on her birthday.
 It was my first personal project.
 It is special for me.
 Though I published it this year because I joined GitHub this year.
 </p>
 <p>
   <h2> Conclusion </h2>